-Labour Day weekend is sometimes referred to as the last big hurrah before things go back to “normal” — whether that’s back to work, back to school, or back to wherever.
+Labour Day weekend is sometimes referred to as the last big hurrah before things go back to “normal.”
+Of course, these days nothing is really normal.

 Roy Ayers Ubiquity – Everybody Loves the Sunshine